Advance Computer Networks (Lecture 02)

 Spanning Trees

-A LAN (Local Area Network) is a network for the transmission of data between independent peer stations.
+(Local Area Network) is a network for the transmission of data between

 It is usually under the legal control of a single user (single enterprise) and is usually limited to the user‘s premises.